sleebapaul/sleebapaul.github.io/_drafts/2018-05-29-rnn-tutorial-2.markdown

 Firstly, their representation vector size don't increment with the vocabulary size.
 For almost all the embedding algorithms, the vector dimensions are fixed.

 For example, [GloVe: Global Vectors for Word Representation by Jeffrey Pennington, Richard Socher and Christopher D. Manning from Stanford](https://nlp.stanford.edu/projects/glove/){:target="_blank"}, converts the word "LGBT" to a 300 dimension vector.
 In a 300 dimension space, `LGBT` vector will be close to the 300 dimension vector of `human` to represent the relationship that LGBT community are also the part of homo sapiens.

-At the end of the day, the sample dense vector of `LGBT` will be, say,
+At the end of the day, for example, the sample dense vector of `LGBT` will be,

 $x^3$=$\begin{bmatrix}0.2218 & 0.3812 & 0.8845 & ...\end{bmatrix}$